Managed WordPress Hosting To Fix WP Security Problems

 Still Worried About The Extra Cost?

-Don’t try and compare the price of Managed WP hosting to the price of shared hosting, compare it to the cost of pizza for the family!
+Don’t try and compare the price of Managed WP hosting to the price of shared hosting, compare it to the cost of pizza meal out for the family!

 Which would I prefer?
 A family pizza once per month or a stress-free blog?
 Given the HOURS I wasted fighting hackers, I’ll happily skip a monthly pizza, to save time and stress blogging.